rhishikesh-chikhalkar/test-repo/README.md

 # test-repo

-This is a test repository
+This is a test repository.

-This is edit from my local computer
+This is a simple readme file.